 The Health Clearance Form is five pages long, but you only need to submit two pages.
 The first page contains useful information.
 The two pages that you need to return to University Health Services Manoa are pages 2 and 3.
 These are the “Health Clearance Form” and the “Immunization Record,” and are actually numbered “1 of 2” and “2 of 2."

-- You may disregard part I ("Tuberculosis Control"), as you will take care of this part after you arrive at UHM -- you will be required to report to University Health Services tor a tuberculin (TB) skin test.
+You may disregard part I ("Tuberculosis Control").
+When you arrive to UHM, you will be required to report to University Health Services tor a tuberculin (TB) skin test.